SHIELD: Evaluation and Defense Strategies for Copyright Compliance in LLM Text Generation: The Framework

 \paragraph{Copyright Material Detector} is used to detect the presence of copyrighted text in the generated output.
 For each copyrighted material $c$ in the corpus $C$, we train an N-Gram language model on $c$, denoted as $P_c$.
 To determine whether a given prompt $T$ contains copyrighted text, the agent first calculate the probability of the text $T$ being copyrighted using the N-Gram models, that is, $P(T|c) = \prod_{i=1}^{n} P_c(w_i|w_{i-1}, w_{i-2}, \ldots, w_{i-n+1})$ for all $c$ in the corpus $C$.
 If any substring $T_s$ of length greater than $N_T$ in the text $T$ has a high probability of being copyrighted, that is $P(T_s|c) > \theta$, where $\theta$ is a threshold, and $N_T$ is a hyperparameter, then the prompt $T$ is considered to contain copyrighted text.
+In actual implementation, we can use not only the input prompt $T$ but also the generated text $T_G$ to detect the presence of copyrighted text.
+The difference between these two choices is detailed in Appendix~\ref{sec:agent_input_output}.
 If multiple copyrighted materials are detected in the prompt, the agent will consider all those materials.
 The detected copyrighted material will be evaluated by the copyright status verifier, which determines whether the material is copyrighted or in the public domain.

 \paragraph{Copyright Status Verifier} is used to call web services to verify the copyright status of the prompt.
 Specifically, considering each copyright material $c$ from the detector, the model calls web services to verify the copyright status of $c$, which is then used to guide the LLMs to generate text that is related to the prompt and does not contain copyrighted text.
 In the production environment, the copyright status verifier can be implemented in an asynchronous manner, where the request sent to the web service is processed in the background.
 Also, the copyright status can be cached, with a time-to-live (TTL) of desired length.
 This guarantees the real-time response of the agent.
 The detail of the web services used in the copyright status verifier is detailed in Appendix~\ref{sec:agent_web_search_engine}.